 Popular Examples:

-Understanding the nuances of these types will enable you to make an educated selection.
+Understanding the differences between these types will enable you to make an educated selection.

 The choice of framework should align with your corporate strategy, stakeholder expectations, and the regulatory environment you operate in.